iotum/iotum-samples/README.md

-# Iotum Sample Apps
+# iotum Sample Apps

 ## Overview
-Explore the capabilities of Iotum SDK products through this sample application.
-Access the app here: [Iotum Sample Apps](https://iotum.github.io/iotum-samples/).
+Explore the capabilities of iotum SDK products through this sample application.
+Access the app here: [iotum Sample Apps](https://iotum.github.io/iotum-samples/).

 <h3>Below is a brief description of each sample:</h3>
 <p><strong>Tabbed dashboard</strong>: <a href="https://github.com/iotum/iotum-samples/tree/main/src/pages/tabbed-dashboard">View Sample</a><br>
-This sample shows how to integrate one or more of Iotum's features into your application using tabs.
+This sample shows how to integrate one or more of iotum's features into your application using tabs.
 The user lands on the 'parent' application page, which would be a home or calling page, and this has three additional tabs for 'Team Chat', 'Drive', and 'Contacts'.
-The Iotum applications sit inside tabs to look and feel like part of the parent app.
+The iotum applications sit inside tabs to look and feel like part of the parent app.
 When a user clicks on 'Team Chat' for example, our widget renders.</p>

 <p><strong>Chat room list</strong>: <a href="https://github.com/iotum/iotum-samples/tree/main/src/pages/chat-room-list">View Sample</a><br>
 In this sample, the 'Team Chat' navigation will show as a strip in a narrow sidebar.
 Users can then select an individual chat 'room' (channel or DM) that will open in a floating window inside their application.
 The size and location of each floating window can be customized and the sidebar can be hidden or shown as required.
 This is a very flexible way of integrating the chat widget into another application.</p>